 I always thank my God as I remember you in my prayers.

-This month, we are:
+Together, we are:

 - Thankful for all our Heavenly Father has done and is doing in and through the ministry of Chronic Joy.